 This conference explores all of the above questions and also examines how the critical elements of a governance framework and an effective operational structure can be delivered to ensure that the new tax is seen to be effective, fair, consistent and transparent.

 Delegates attending this conference will:

 - Hear from the leading proponents of a tourist tax

-- Discover why a tourist tax is being proposed now
+- Discover why a tourist tax is being legislated for now

 - Examine perspectives on drivers for a tourist tax from different parts of Scotland

 - Explore how a levy could help support and further develop Scotland's tourism base

 - Discuss what possible schemes might look like

 - Consider what governance structure and operational framework would be required